asimwe1/rust_chatapp/site/guide/requests.md

 ```

 The route above accepts any `POST` request to the `/upload` path with
-`Content-Type` `text/plain`  The incoming data is streamed out to
+`Content-Type: text/plain`  The incoming data is streamed out to
-`tmp/upload.txt` file, and the number of bytes written is returned as a plain
+`tmp/upload.txt`, and the number of bytes written is returned as a plain text
-text response if the upload succeeds.
+response if the upload succeeds.
 If the upload fails, an error response is
 returned.
 The handler above is complete.
 It really is that simple!
 See the
 [GitHub example
 code](https://github.com/SergioBenitez/Rocket/tree/v0.2.8/examples/raw_upload)